 The Organization maintains a line of credit with a local financial institution in the amount of \$100,000.
 The purpose of the line of credit is to support daily operations of the Organization.
-No draw-down has been made on the line of credit during the years ended September 30, 2018 and 2017.
+No draw-down has been made on the line of credit during the years ended September 30, 2019 and 2018.

-7. TEMPORARILY RESTRICTED NET ASSETS
+7. NET ASSETS WITH DONOR RESTRICTIONS

 The Organization administers a utility assistance program for low-income consumers with funds provided in fiscal year 2012 by Center Point Energy Electric, LLC.
-Available funds under this program are \$1,347 and \$67,434 as of September 30, 2018 and 2017, respectively, and are reported as temporarily restricted net assets in the statements of financial position.
+Available funds under this program are \$0 and \$1,347 as of September 30, 2019 and 2018, respectively, and are reported as net assets with donor restrictions in the statements of financial position.